New salvo in expanding political fight over vote-by-mail as Wisconsin results come in

 And a push to extend absentee balloting was also shot down by a 5-4 U.S. Supreme Court ruling that was supported by the justices nominated by Republican presidents and opposed by those nominated by Democrats.

 “The facts about the Wisconsin election: Record absentee voting.
-Five times more than twenty sixteen.
+Five times more than 2016.
 Democrats didn’t think they could win so they tried lawsuits, changing the rules, even canceling the election.
 They create chaos.
 It’s wrong,” the narrator in the spot claims.

 And the narrator declares that “the responsible solution – clear election laws, vulnerable people protected with expanded absentee voting, fraud prevented, disasters and risky new methods avoided.
 The bottom line – it should be easy to vote and hard to cheat."